theKashey/rewiremock/README.md

 Yep - there is 4 top level ways to activate a mock - inScope, around, proxy or just enable.

 Which one to choose?
 Any!
 It just depends:
+  - You want just to ensure you have called endpoints? – mockThrough.
   - If everything is simply - use __rewiremock.proxy__.
   - If you have issues with name resolve - use __rewiremock.module__ and resolve names by yourself.
   - If you need scope isolation - use __rewiremock.around__, or inScope.